ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 ## 2:10 - Selectors
-Continuing on from joins, we'll introduce selectors as a means of quickly renaming and cleaning datasets, a powerful feature stolen inspired by dplyr.
+Continuing on from joins, we'll introduce selectors as a means of quickly renaming and cleaning datasets, a powerful feature ~stolen from~ inspired by dplyr.

 # 3:00 - Coffee Break (5 minutes) + Q&A in the room